flexera-public/policy_templates/compliance/github/available_seats/README.md

-# GitHub.com Available Seats
+# GitHub Available Seats

 ## What It Does

-This policy template checks the user-specified GitHub.com organizations and reports any that are outside of the user-specified thresholds for available seats.
+This policy template checks the user-specified GitHub organizations and reports any that are outside of the user-specified thresholds for available seats.
 Optionally, these reports can be emailed.

 ## Input Parameters

 - *Email Addresses* - A list of email addresses to notify.
-- *GitHub.com Organizations* - A list of GitHub.com Organizations to check.
+- *GitHub Organizations* - A list of GitHub Organizations to check.
 - *Minimum Available Seats Required* - The minimum number of available seats to require.
 Set to `0` to not require any minimum.
 - *Maximum Available Seats Allowed* - The maximum number of available seats to allow.
 Set to `-1` to have no maximum.